 Now with this username mapping, email@example.com will be passed as EffectiveUserName to the SSAS Tabular.

 Live Connection to Power BI Service

-Another type of Live connection is to connect to a dataset published in Power BI service.
+Another type of Live connection is to connect to a dataset published in the Power BI service.
 This dataset will be treated as an SSAS instance.
-The dataset in Power BI service is hosted in shared SSAS cloud environment.
+The dataset in the Power BI service is hosted in a shared Azure Analysis Services (AAS) cloud environment.
 When you connect to it from Power BI Desktop, it is like connecting to an instance of SSAS with a live connection.

 For this option, you need to be logged in to the Power BI Desktop.
-You will see list of all datasets that you have Edit access on those, and then you can choose one of them;
+You will see a list of all datasets that you have Build access on those, and then you can choose one of them;

-Connecting to another dataset in Power BI service with Live Connection is a right approach for multi-tenancy development.
+Connecting to another dataset in Power BI service with Live Connection is a recommended approach for multi-developer environment.
 One user can build the model, and another user can work on another Power BI file for visualization part of it.
 I’ll explain more about this in future posts.

 Live Connection is different from DirectQuery

-- DirectQuery is a connection mainly to a non-Microsoft database or analytical engines, or to relational databases. (such as SQL Server, Teradata, Oracle, SAP Business Warehouse, )
+- DirectQuery is a connection mainly to a non-Microsoft database or analytical engines, or to relational databases. (such as SQL Server, Teradata, Oracle, SAP Business Warehouse, etc)

-- Live Connections is a connection to three sources: SSAS tabular, SSAS multi-dimensional, and Power BI dataset.
+- Live Connections is a connection to four sources: SSAS tabular, SSAS multi-dimensional, Azure Analysis Services, and Power BI dataset.